mjmotojohnson/P4Flex/docs/QUICKSTART.md

 Since there are potentially millions of files and directories in the volume, the time to 'chown' the volume can be quite significant - potentially hours.
-The CodeEasy Toolkit contains optimized scripts for speeding up the process of chown'ing the files.
+The P4 Flex Toolkit contains optimized scripts for speeding up the process of chown'ing the files.
 The first speed up comes from the use of fast_chown.c which uses lchown which runs faster then conventional UNIX chown.
 Second the process of finding the files to chown has been split from the process of